 The ridiculously stunning beaches of the Sunshine Coast are no secret, but you may not realise that inbetween surfing and chilling on the sand, you can find a plethora of top-notch food options with a focus on home-grown produce to delight even the biggest foodie.

 Set yourself up with a rad hotel for the weekend – something close to the beach like Peppers Noosa Resort & Villas – and grab yourself a rental car to go on the food journey you truly deserve, you absolute champion.
-Avis even have some killer deals on their cars RN, plus we’ve made you a map (which you can download right here), so you can’t really afford not too, right?
+In fact, there are some amazing rental deals with Avis right now to make your trip even better.

 Day 1: Beach Trippin’